 Growing plants under floating row covers will also help to reduce pests.
 Just be sure to remove the covers to let in pollinating insects when the plants start to bloom.

-A few diseases to be on the lookout for include:
+A few diseases to be on the lookout for when growing squash include:

-Blossom End Rot – the plants will shrivel and turn brown from a lack of calcium.
+Blossom End Rot – The plants will shrivel and turn brown from a lack of calcium.
 This occurs when they can’t get enough from the soil.
 Be sure to do a pH test before planting.
-A pH below 5.5 will cause the plants to have troubling absorbing minerals from the soil.
+A pH below 5.5 will cause the plants to have trouble absorbing minerals from the soil.